has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Geometry is the art of reasoning well on badly drawn figures.
+> Geometry, in my view, is not so much about the shapes of objects, but about relations between them.
 >
-> — *Henri Poincaré* (Mathematician)
+> — *Mikhail Gromov* (Geometric Analysis)
 <!-- /DAILY QUOTE -->